A homely, semi-detached stone barn conversion situated on the edge of the peaceful, rural hamlet of Bettiscombe, in the Marshwood Vale near Bridport.

-This Dorset cottage offers a comfortable double bedroom, a pretty twin room and a bathroom, the perfect place to relax and unwind in after a day exploring.
+This Dorset cottage offers a comfortable double bedroom, a pretty single room and a bathroom, the perfect place to relax and unwind in after a day exploring.

 Prepare home-cooked meals in the charming, well-equipped kitchen and sit down in the dining area to plan tomorrow’s adventures.

 With its welcoming electric fire, the sitting room is a great spot to curl up in after a day out discovering the delights of Dorset.

 Patio doors lead to the conservatory, a great place to relax with a good book, whilst a delightful garden offers breathtaking views across unspoilt farmland, towards the distant rolling hills.

 The surrounding area offers wonderful walks and the views from nearby Pilsdon Pen, one of Dorset's highest points, are simply spectacular.